 The other non-insurance benefit you get is priceless cities, exclusive experiences and offers, which gives you access to special offers, upgrades and experiences around the world.

 Note that as a World Mastercard, there’s a personal income requirement of $60,000 or a household income of $100,000 to qualify for the card.

 - Rental car collision/loss damage insurance – 31 days

 - Mobile device insurance up to $1,000

-- Purchase assurance and extended warranty
+- Purchase assurance

-As I’ve already stated, this an enhanced version of the Tangerine Money-Back Credit Card.
+As I’ve already stated, this is an enhanced version of the Tangerine Money-Back Credit Card.
 In other words, if you want a Tangerine credit card and meet the minimum income requirement, you should be applying for the Tangerine World Mastercard® since it gives you additional benefits.

 Another no fee credit card to look at is the American Express SimplyCash Card which also has no annual fee.
 You don’t get any enhanced earn rates on specific categories, but you do get 1.25% cash back on all your purchases.
 There’s also the Home Trust Preferred Visa Card that has no foreign transaction fees.
 Since all of these credit cards have no fee, you could technically get them all and then use the card that’s most advantageous in any given situation.

 If you’re willing to pay a fee, the BMO CashBack® World Elite®* Mastercard®* is worth considering.
 You get 5% cash back on grocery purchases, 3% cash back on gas and electric vehicle charging, 2% cash back on recurring bill payments, and 1% cash back on all other purchases.
 The annual fee is $120, but the first year is usually waived.